Degree Fields

 Radiation Therapist Overview - Preparation - Day In The Life - Earnings -

-Treating cancer in the human body is the principal use of radiation therapy.
-As part of a medical radiation oncology team, radiation therapists use machines -- called linear accelerators -- to administer radiation treatment to patients.
-Linear accelerators, used in a procedure called external beam therapy, project high-energy x-rays at targeted cancer cells.
-As the x-rays collide with human tissue, they produce highly energized ions that can shrink and eliminate cancerous tumors.
-Radiation therapy is sometimes used as the sole treatment for cancer, but is usually used in conjunction with chemotherapy or surgery.
+Radiation therapy is used to treat cancer in the human body.
+As part of a medical radiation oncology team, radiation therapists use machines called linear accelerators to administer radiation treatment to patients.
+Linear accelerators are most commonly used in a procedure called external beam therapy, which projects high-energy X rays at targeted cancer cells.
+As the X rays collide with human tissue, they produce highly energized ions that can shrink and eliminate cancerous tumors.
+Radiation therapy is sometimes used as the sole treatment for cancer, but it is usually used in conjunction with chemotherapy or surgery.

 The next step in the process is treatment.
-To begin, the radiation therapist positions the patient and adjusts the linear accelerator according to the guidelines established in simulation.
-Then, from a separate room that is protected from the x-ray radiation, the therapist operates the linear accelerator and monitors the patient's condition through a TV monitor and an intercom system.
-Treatment can take anywhere from 10 to 30 minutes and is usually administered once a day, 5 days a week, for 2 to 9 weeks.
+To begin each treatment session, the radiation therapist uses the guidelines developed during the planning phase to position the patient and adjust the linear accelerator.
+Then, from a separate room that is protected from the X-ray radiation, the therapist operates the linear accelerator and monitors the patient's condition through a TV monitor and an intercom system.
+Treatment can take anywhere from 10 to 30 minutes.

-During the treatment phase, the radiation therapist monitors the patient's physical condition to determine if any adverse side effects are taking place.
-The therapist must also be aware of the patient's emotional wellbeing.
+During the treatment phase, the radiation therapist monitors the patient's physical condition to determine whether the patient is having any adverse reactions to the treatment.
+The therapist must also be aware of the patient's emotional well-being.
 Because many patients are under stress and are emotionally fragile, it is important for the therapist to maintain a positive attitude and provide emotional support.

 Radiation Therapist Resources